martin861101/CodeVue/README.md

 ## 🚀 Overview

-CodeVue is not just a wrapper for ChatGPT.
-It is a fully **Agentic System** that lives in your terminal.
+CodeVue is a fully **Agentic System** that lives in your terminal.
 It combines local AI (Ollama) for speed and privacy with cloud AI (Gemini/OpenRouter) for complex reasoning.

 **Key Capabilities:**
 * **🧠 RAG Memory:** Remembers past conversations and code context (using ChromaDB & SQLite).